 Jersey Limited Partnerships have become favoured vehicles for any enterprise or group of individuals that require flexibility, privacy, limited liability and the ability to return capital easily to investors.
 This guide is intended to provide an outline description of the four different types of LPs which can be established under Jersey law.*

-There are 4 different types of Jersey LPs, and each type has distinct characteristics - providing flexible vehicles for use by sophisticated investors, families and institutions who wish to participate in structures with the benefit of limited liability but without necessarily becoming involved in the management of that vehicle’s affairs.
+There are 4 different types of Jersey LP, and each type has distinct characteristics - with each providing a flexible vehicle for use by sophisticated investors, families and institutions who wish to participate in structures with the benefit of limited liability without necessarily becoming involved in the management of that vehicle’s affairs.

 A Jersey LP can be formed for ‘any lawful purpose’ and must have at least two partners; one or more general partners and one or more limited partners.